 Creating a complete LFS system capable of passing the LSB certifications tests is possible, but not without many additional packages that are beyond the scope of LFS.
-Most of these additional packages have installation instructions in BLFS.
+These additional packages have installation instructions in BLFS.

 Packages supplied by LFS needed to satisfy the LSB Requirements